-Metal containers—especially aluminum water bottles—are sometimes lined in BPA to improve the taste of the water.
-If you feel any sort of plastic lining inside a container that isn't marked as BPA-free, it's best to throw it away.
+Metal containers, especially aluminum water bottles, are sometimes lined in BPA to improve the taste of the water.
+If you feel any plastic lining inside a container that isn't marked as BPA-free, it's best to throw it away.
 These types of linings are especially prone to scratching.

 Polycarbonates get a lot of attention due to concerns over BPA, but it’s important to remember that it isn’t the only plastic that can leach chemicals into your food.
 While you’re going through your plastic containers, go ahead and toss any that are scratched or damaged.
 Worn containers pose a higher leaching risk.

-- Storing acidic foods (like tomato sauce) in plastic.
-The acidity could draw chemicals into your food.
+- Storing acidic foods (like tomato sauce) in plastic because the acidity could draw chemicals into your food;

-A good idea is to switch to using glass in your kitchen, so you won't have to worry about any of these concerns.
-Glass:
+A good idea is to switch to using glass in your kitchen; you won't have to worry about any of these concerns because of glass:

 - Is microwave-safe